KidSpark/tutorials/1-3-pauses-1.md

 ## Step 9

-Click **Finish** and review the next section of the curriculum packet.
+Click **Finish**, turn off the Spark:bit, and review the next section of the curriculum packet.